What happens if I stop having a photofacial?

 (1) Melanin pigment←Main action of photofacial

-(2) Act on small blood vessels
+(2) Acting on small blood vessels

 What do you think?